kookiatsuetrong/vetala/README.md

 ## Vetala

-Vetala is a non-stop Java web service and web application.
+Vetala is a non-stop web server for Java application.

 ```
 From HTTP Request: